-This should not be a surprise to anyone, Italy has been mastering the art of cooking for nearly 3,000 years.
-At the height of its Empire, Rome controlled all of the land from Western Europe to the Middle East.
-This reach enabled them to assemble the best ingredients and cooking techniques and perfect at home.
-Pasta from China, grapes from Greece, and fruits and vegetables from Africa and the Middle East put down roots in the Tuscan region.
-And, as Europe’s gateway to the Silk Road, Venice and Genoa began cataloging the best uses for exotic spices.
+And honestly, why would anyone be surprised?
+Italy’s been perfecting the art of cooking for nearly 3,000 years.
+At the height of its empire, Rome controlled territory stretching from Western Europe to the Middle East.
+That gave them access to the finest ingredients and techniques long before “farm-to-table” became a marketing gimmick.
+Pasta from China, grapes from Greece, produce from Africa and the Levant—all found a permanent home in Tuscany.
+And as Europe’s front door to the Silk Road, Venice and Genoa became spice libraries before libraries even existed.

-And the point of that history lesson?
-To break some news to you gently: when it comes to turkey — the crown jewel of any Thanksgiving table — Italians are better at cooking that too.
+And here’s the twist: that entire history lesson was the warm-up.
+Because when it comes to turkey—yes, the crown jewel of the Thanksgiving table—Italians are better at that too.

 Italy